 Note: Whether you use a virtual host with an IP address or without an IP address, you must make DNS entries for your domain(s).
-See Setting Up DNS for Multiple Mail Hosts (see page 7).
+See Setting Up DNS for Multiple Mail Hosts (on page 8).

 For more information about Virtual Hosts, see the IMail Administrator Help.